nkrishnanpdx/career-navigator/README.md

 - Email Agent: Sends job applications via email (SendGrid).

 - Application Tracker Agent: Logs submissions in a local SQLite database.

+Please edit agents/email_agent.py
+- add TO_EMAIL and FROM_EMAIL

+Enter the actual api keys in .env
+- You can just export with set in cmd too.

+Dont forget to save you resume in /pwd/career-navigator/sample_resume.pdf